ArmyVET-WHQ2016/Code-201-Reading-Notes/Class02.md

   Evaluates or check a condition.
 If the condition evaluates to true, any statements in the subsequent code block are executed

   If else Statement:
   Checks a condition.
 If it resolves to true the first code block is executed.
-If the condition resolves to false the second code block is run instead
+If the condition resolves to false the second code block is run instead.